edxzh/web3-training/README.md

 * [ganache](https://trufflesuite.com/ganache/)

 ### contracts
-contracts/SimpleStorage.sol is a simplest smart contract that blockchain user can store and retrieve a value from blockchain.
+1. SimpleStorage.sol: a simplest smart contract that blockchain user can store and retrieve a value from blockchain.

-contracts/FundMe.sol is a contract that user can fund ETH into, the contract owner can withdraw all the funded ETH.
+2. FundMe.sol: user can fund ETH into, the contract owner can withdraw all the funded ETH.
+3. Raffle.sol: all users can enter in Raffle, the program will randomly pick up a winner and clean prize pool.

 ## web
-there is a simple html file in `web` folder, where you can open in `chrome` and interact with fundMe contract which deployed in your local hardhat network.
+there is a simple html file in `web` folder, where you can open in `chrome` and interact with `fundMe` contract which deployed in your local hardhat network.

 ```
 yarn install